-Macmillan Grants are small, one-off, means-tested payments to help with the extra costs that living with cancer can bring.
+Macmillan Grants are a one-off payment of £350 to help with the extra costs that living with cancer can bring.

 They can be used to help with things like:

 - cost of travel to and from hospital

 - any extra costs you might have because of cancer.

 We have information about other grants and loans available for people living with cancer.

 You can apply for a Macmillan Grant if you are 18 or over, have a cancer diagnosis or are having treatment in relation to your cancer diagnosis.